SARIHUST/theme-academic-cv/content/authors/admin/_index.md

 I am a Master's in Computer Science student at [USC](https://www.usc.edu/), and I am expected to graduate in May 2025.
 Before coming to USC, I completed my undergraduate studies at [HUST](https://hust.edu.cn/) where I was guided by [Prof. Xianzhi Li](https://nini-lxz.github.io/) and earned a BEng in Computer Science and Technology in June 2023.

-My research interest is mainly in computer vision, especially focusing on 3D computer vision.
-I am also exploring the posiblity in natural language processing.
+My research experience is mainly in computer vision, especially focusing on 3D computer vision.
+I am also exploring the posiblity in natural language processing, and other machine learning fields.
 {style="text-align: justify;"}